neynt/firepit/README.md

 ~ it's personal finance with a pit ~

+## Features

+- Keep track of your balances across different accounts
+- Multiple currency support

 ## Goals

 - Keep track of your finances across all sorts of different accounts and currencies
 - Automatically scrape transaction logs and account balances
-- Structured sqlite database

-## Fetchers

-Ideally, these would automatically fetch your account balances by automating your browser.
-In reality, this doesn't work very well because Selenium insists on copying your browser profile (which can easily exceed 800MB these days) and doesn't offer an option to use the profile in place -- and using a fresh profile results in most banks complaining about you having never used this device before.

-So fetchers are on hold.

 ## TOOD

-- Currency fetchers
-- Autocompletion when it matters (fzf?)
 - Transactions
+- Reconciling transactions
+- Auto-scrape currencies
+- Auto-scrape account balances
+  - Selenium is bad and insists on copying the profile each time, so maybe make a browser extension
+- Generate some charts
+- Allow user to specify things by name instead of id
 - Selenium-based automatic fetcher

-- Reconciling transactions
+## Competitors

+- [ebb](https://github.com/czinn/ebb): Basically the same thing but more transaction-focused